GuitarML/mldsp-papers/.github/ISSUE_TEMPLATE/00-add-paper.md

 ---
-name: Suggest a paper
+name: Submit a paper
-about: Use this template to suggest a paper for the list
+about: Use this template to submit a paper to the list
 labels: 'paper'
 ---